A collection of 12 of my favorite Vegan Pantry Recipes that use simple ingredients you likely have stocked in your pantry or freezer!

 - Frozen fruit (bananas, blueberries, raspberries, mango, etc)

-- Extra-Firm Tofu (can be frozen in a freezer-safe bag up to up 1 month!)
+- Extra-Firm Tofu (can be frozen in a freezer-safe bag for up to 1 month!)

 What if I don't have one of these ingredients?

 That's okay!
 The point here is to get creative with what you do have.
 A lot of these recipes are easily adaptable.
 For example, in the black bean burger recipe below you can sub any bean 1:1.
 Or in the fruit crisp, sub in any fruit (I've tried it with only frozen berries and it's great!).

 As always, if you ever have substitution questions, leave a comment on the blog post so I can try to help.

 12 Vegan Pantry Meals